 Why have a Healthy Congregation Team at Saltwater Church?

 At Saltwater Church, we recognize that occasional conflict is natural in any organization and that the difference between healthy and unhealthy organizations is not whether conflict is present, but how it is addressed.
-We want to address conflict in a healthy manner, and the Healthy Congregation Team helps us to this.
+We want to address conflict in a healthy manner, and the Healthy Congregation Team helps us to do this, in keeping with the commitments we make in our Covenant of Right Relations.

 More specifically, the Healthy Congregation Team has three purposes: